IsmailS909/OOP_Animal_Project/README.md

 Classes details:

-5 character classes, all inherit the abilities class, which inherits the special abilities lass, which inherits the environment class which inherits the (level up each round) class.
+5 character classes, all inherit the abilities class, which inherits the special abilities lass, which inherits the environment class